hackrobotman/SubnauticaNitrox-2.0/README.md

 **Download this repo as a .zip and extract it.
 I like to place the contents in a folder called NitroxMod in the Subnautica install directory, but the mod could be anywhere.**

 **You WILL need 32-bit dnSpy for this to work.
-As far as I have tested, multiplayer only works with Build Apr-2018 60026**
+As far as I have tested, multiplayer only works with Build Apr-2018 60026 and Build 61056**

 Once you've extracted everything properly: